beNative/Notepas/README.md

 # Notepas
 A portable multi-platform text editor with small footprint.

-This is the place where new releases will be posted.
-The sources are maintained on this location: http://github.com/beNative/lazarus/tree/master/projects/notepas
+This is the place where new [https://github.com/beNative/Notepas/releases|releases] will be posted.

+The sources are maintained on this location:

+http://github.com/beNative/lazarus/tree/master/projects/notepas

 # Introduction